 Culling is the process of choosing your selects from your images.
-This will be the photos I eventually import to Lightroom and edit.
+These will be the photos I eventually import to Lightroom and edit.

 I’m often asked, “Can I cull in Lightroom?”
 The answer is yes but I’ve found it’s much faster to cull in Photo Mechanic.
 Since I have so many images to edit every week (between travel and wedding photography) time is of the essence.

 Photo Mechanic has a free 30-day trial version.
-If you like it after 30 days has passed you can purchase a license for a one time fee of $150, which is a great price!
+If you like it after 30 days have passed you can purchase a license for a one-time fee of $150, which is a great price!
 If not, no worries!
 Do what works for you.